The Pain in the Neck

 Acupuncture is safe, natural and has no side effects—unlike many of Pain medications

+Golden Acupuncture & Chiropractic has been providing acupuncture in Northern Virginia for fast and long-term relief for neck pain.
 Your acupuncturist will take a detailed health history and perform a physical exam to find out where and why your body’s vital energies have become blocked and out of balance.
 He or she will work to not only relieve your pain, but to identify and treat the underlying causes.
 During treatment, fine, sterile needles will be inserted at specific points along the meridian pathways in order to restore the balance and flow of Qi.
 Your practitioner may also perform acupressure or other types of therapy, based on your unique issues and symptoms.

-Your chiropractor may also recommend herbs, changes in diet, stretches and other exercises to work in conjunction with chiropractic or acupuncture treatment.
+Your chiropractor may also recommend changes in diet, stretches and other exercises to work in conjunction with chiropractic or acupuncture treatment.
 These adjunct therapies help you regain your health and prevent future problems.
 By working together with your acupuncturist—and taking good care of yourself—you will be on your way to a healthier, pain-free future before you know it.

 - Irnich, D., et al. Randomised trial of acupuncture compared with conventional massage and “sham” laser acupuncture for treatment of chronic neck pain.
 British Medical Journal June 30, 2001;322:1-6.